Mathenge-Ken/spatial-sql-isnt-scary/README.md

 The queries in this repo were used during the webinar and can be used as a quick reference when learning PostGIS.

 The data used during the webinar is all from the Windsor, Ontario open data portal: https://opendata.citywindsor.ca/

-The video of the webinar on April 7, 2022 is available here: https://youtu.be/V9rwY86rMKQ

-Learn more about our past and upcoming webinars at https://lunageo.com/webinars/